 Providing details of your medical history or undergoing a medical could allow you to secure the same level of cover as an over 50s plan but for a lower premium.

-However, the cost of your premiums is still calculated based on the level of risk you pose to the insurer.
+The cost of your life insurance premiums for whole of life cover are calculated based on the level of risk you pose to the insurer.

 Like an over 50s plan, whole of life is a type of life assurance, meaning that when you die, your beneficiaries are assured a pay out.